Marsh Creek State Park

 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

-Fishing: The 535-acre Marsh Creek Lake is good to excellent fishing for warm-water species.
-Anglers have landed 40-inch long tiger muskies (hybrid cross between northern pike and native muskellunge).
-Other species include largemouth bass, channel catfish, black crappie, walleye and a variety of panfish.
+Fishing: The 535-acre Marsh Creek Lake is an excellent lake to fish for warmwater species.
+Anglers have landed 40-inch-long tiger muskies.
+Other species include largemouth bass, channel catfish, black crappie and a variety of panfish.
 The lake is designated a big bass lake and specific regulations apply.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.